 I thank the Secretary of State for his statement.
 After days of ministerial muddle, we finally have a decision.
 I have long warned that this virus exploits ambiguity and that mixed messaging in a pandemic is so damaging.
 On Friday, we had the Prime Minister saying he favoured face masks.
 On Sunday, we had the Chancellor of the Duchy of Lancaster saying he did not favour face masks.
 Yesterday, the Justice Secretary, unsure what to say, had to say in the end he was perhaps in favour of face masks.

-All we need and want is clarity, so may we have it in other areas?
-What now is the position on workers returning to offices?
+All that we need and want is clarity, so may we have it in other areas?
+What is now the position on workers returning to offices?
 Do the Government want them to return to offices, yes or no?
 Will the Health Secretary offer greater clarity to the people of Leicester, who are now in the 17th week of lockdown in my city?
 What metrics will be used to judge whether Leicester can ease out lockdown later this week?
-When will he make that decision?
-How will he communicate that decision to the people of Leicester?
+When will he make that decision and how will he communicate that decision to the people of Leicester?
 Will he clarify why the Under-Secretary of State for Business, Energy and Industrial Strategy, the hon.
 Member for Stratford-on-Avon (Nadhim Zahawi), has ruled out extra support for Leicester businesses and employers, contradicting the indications that the Health Secretary gave to the people of Leicester?
-When people are worried about their jobs this mixed messaging is the last thing they need.
+When people are worried about their jobs, this mixed messaging is the last thing they need.

 On the other parts of the country that have been identified as being of concern, will the Secretary of State instruct the Health and Safety Executive to inspect all factories, meat packing plants, distribution centres and large employment sites as a matter of urgency?